IntroToCode/Spring21_Recipes_Codemates3/breakfast/readme.md

 - Crack egg and fry until edge is crisp
 - If you don't like them soft on top, flip briefly, then remove from pan
 - If you don't mind them sunny side up, remove from pan without flipping
+- If you want them scrambled instead, crack eggs and mix in separate bowl.
+Add 2% milk to make them fluffy

 Serving
 - Place pancakes in half moon shape on plate